cosmos/gaia/docs/validators/validator-faq.md

 - **Initial commission rate**: The commission rate on block rewards and fees charged to delegators.
 - **Maximum commission:** The maximum commission rate that this validator can charge.
 This parameter is fixed and cannot be changed after the `create-validator` transaction is processed.
 - **Commission max change rate:** The maximum daily increase of the validator commission.
 This parameter is fixed cannot be changed after the `create-validator` transaction is processed.
 - **Minimum self-delegation:** Minimum amount of ATOM the validator requires to have bonded at all time.
-If the validator's self-delegated stake falls below this limit, their entire staking pool is unbonded.
+If the validator's self-delegated stake falls below this limit, their validator gets jailed and kicked out of the active validator set.

 After a validator is created, ATOM holders can delegate ATOM to them, effectively adding stake to the validator's pool.
 The total stake of an address is the combination of ATOM bonded by delegators and ATOM self-bonded by the validator.